shrey2121/My_Projects-/README.md

 # My_Projects-
-A portfolio of my projects in data analysis, visualization, and development—built to showcase my skills for internships and job opportunities.
+A portfolio of my projects in data analysis, visualization, and development - built to showcase my skills.